Media-Ed-Online/intro-web-dev/_docs/topic-01/04-documentation/page-03.md

 ## For Our Purposes
-**For every project you submit, you will also write a short report in markdown.** This report is the `README.md` for that directory, and may discuss a number of things every week:
+**For every assignment you submit, you will also write a short report in a plain-text file.** For most, this report is the `README.md` for that directory, and may discuss a number of things every week:

 - Questions regarding your understanding of the Topic's materials.
 - Summarizing the work you did this cycle, paying particular attention to the individual choices you made.